mrc-ide/individual/joss/paper.md

 - say something about how writing models in "individual" looks a lot like how one conceptually thinks about models as defining state and processes/rules which update state?

+- say something about how it's great it's in R because we can use the huge ecosystem of inference packages, etc?

 The `individual` package is written in the R language, which is a *lingua franca* in epidemiological applications.
 The package uses `Rcpp` [@Rcpp] to link to the C++ source code, which underlies the data structures exposed to the user.